Visual Acuity Prediction on Real-Life Patient Data Using a Machine Learning Based Multistage System: Test results, evaluation, and discussion

 \subsubsection{Evaluation principles}

-Out of 49\,000 patients, 7\,878 patients with VA series of length $\geq$ 5 exist within our data, resulting in over 100\,000 separate VA series of length 5.
+Out of 49\,000 patients, 7\,878 patients with VA series of length $i_\textit{max} \geq 5$ exist within our data, resulting in over 100\,000 separate VA series of length 5.
+This minimum sequence length of 5 VA measurements has been selected as, in our experience, shorter sequences may not allow for a reliable data for the visual acuity prediction.
 With the three diseases AMD, DME, and RVO, 1\,496 patients with VA series of length $\geq$ 5 exist, resulting in 14\,026 separate VA series of length 5.
-For the evaluation, all changes within all consecutive VA-based predictions are considered.
-Hence, all predictions as shown in Fig.~\ref{figure:VA_modelling} are utilized in order to formulate a prediction capability assessment.
+For evaluation, all visual acuity values with their time steps are considered.
+Thus, all predictions as shown in Fig.~\ref{figure:VA_modeling} are utilized, for which all time steps are evaluated regarding their resulting WSL-based classification.
 The VA-based prediction accuracy is calculated via all VA predictions and related local $\Delta\textit{VA}_i$.
-For the modelling process, the completed OCT documentations (section~\ref{section:oct_biomarker_classification}) and the related additional data is retrieved.
-For this purpose, Table~\ref{table:VA_modelling_dataset_overview} gives an extensive overview over the leveraged data set as well as the related data organization.
+For the modeling process, the completed OCT documentations (section~\ref{section:oct_biomarker_classification}) and the related additional data are retrieved.
+For this purpose, Table~\ref{table:VA_modeling_dataset_overview} gives an extensive overview of the leveraged data set as well as the related data organization.